 As of June 17, 2022, a free day-use pass is required to visit Garibaldi Provincial Park, Golden Ears Provincial Park, and Joffre Lakes Provincial Park.
 Passes are available to book starting at 7 am, two days in advance of your planned visit.

 Day use passes are not needed when camping, in which case a camping permit is required instead.

 For full details on obtaining a Day-Use Pass to access this hike, please visit the B.C.
 Parks website.

-In 2014 the Sea to Sky Gondola opened, allowing people to travel from basically sea level to over 800 m in the span of 10 minutes to enjoy some spectacular Squamish scenery.
+The Sea to Sky Gondola in Squamish opened in 2014, allowing people to travel from sea level to over 800 m in the span of 10 minutes.
 With the opening of the gondola, also came the opening of some new trails, and access to previously hard to reach trails.
 One such trail, which is poised to become popular – and one that draws a lot of comparisons to the Grouse Grind – is the Sea to Summit Trail.

-The Sea to Summit Trail expands upon the already existing Upper Shannon Falls Trail, which is an offshoot of the popular Stawamus Chief hiking trail.
+The Sea to Summit Trail expands upon the existing Upper Shannon Falls Trail, which is an offshoot of the popular Stawamus Chief hiking trail.
 The trail is steep, long and challenging.
 It provides a great workout, and also nice views along the way, including an up-close look at Upper Shannon Falls.
-Best of all, you can enjoy a beer at the summit lodge, and then buy a ticket to download on the gondola.
+Best of all, you can enjoy a beer at the summit lodge, and then buy a ticket to download on the Sea to Sky Gondola.

-Near the top portion of the trail, you also have the option of diverting onto the Wrinkle Rock Trail – a shorter but slightly more difficult route to reach the top.
+Near the top part of the trail, you also have the option of diverting onto the Shannon Basin Loop – an alternate route to reach the top.

 Highest Point: 885 m